 • Can rust if scratched and not maintained

 Steel is ideal for homes in suburban or high-traffic areas where security and strength are priorities.
+For steel doors, B&D roller doors are among the most trusted names in Australia, offering Colorbond-coated curtains with proven weather resistance.

 Aluminium Roller Doors